scaleway/serverless-functions-python/README.md

 # Serverless Functions Python 💜

-Scaleway Serverless Functions Python is a framework which simplify Scaleway [Serverless Functions](https://www.scaleway.com/fr/serverless-functions/) local development.
+Scaleway Serverless Functions Python is a framework that simplifies Scaleway [Serverless Functions](https://www.scaleway.com/fr/serverless-functions/) local development.
 It enables you to debug your function locally and provide the event data format used in Scaleway Serverless Functions.

-Be careful, this framework does not enable you to build and deploy your function (for more information, refer to the official documentation)
+This library helps you to write functions but for deployment please refer to the documentation.

-Get started with Scaleway Functions (we support multiple languages :rocket:):
+Get started with Scaleway Functions:

 - [Scaleway Serverless Functions Documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/)
 - [Scaleway Serverless Framework plugin](https://github.com/scaleway/serverless-scaleway-functions)